Set up a Slack workspace for your college or university course

 - Don’t forget about the instructor team too!
 Private channels are perfect for collaborating with your teaching assistants, course administrators and others who help you run your course.

-- Create user groups for your course’s teaching assistants, markers or course administrators.
-You can mention your group’s unique name – for example, @teaching-assistants – the same way that you @mention other members of your workspace.
+- Create user groups for your course’s teaching assistants, graders or course administrators.
+You can mention your group’s unique name—for example, @teaching-assistants—the same way you @mention other members of your workspace.
 You can also easily assign groups into new channels.

 Poll the audience